Rayhunter

 Click past your browser warning you about the connection not being secure, Rayhunter doesn't have HTTPS yet.

-On the Orbic, you can find the wifi network password by going to the Orbic's menu > 2.4 GHz WIFI Info > Enter > find the 8-character password next to the lock 🔒 icon.
+On the Orbic, you can find the WiFi network password by going to the Orbic's menu > 2.4 GHz WIFI Info > Enter > find the 8-character password next to the lock 🔒 icon.
+On the TP-Link, you can find the WiFi network password by going to the TP-Link's menu > Advanced > Wireless > Basic Settings.

 -